niveklabs/tfwriter/google/r/google_compute_global_forwarding_rule.md

 }

 variable "target" {
-  description = "(required) - The URL of the target resource to receive the matched traffic.\nThe forwarded traffic must be of a type appropriate to the target object.\nFor INTERNAL_SELF_MANAGED load balancing, only HTTP and HTTPS targets\nare valid." type        = string
+  description = "(required) - The URL of the target resource to receive the matched traffic.\nThe forwarded traffic must be of a type appropriate to the target object.\nFor INTERNAL_SELF_MANAGED load balancing, only HTTP and HTTPS targets\nare valid.\n\n([Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html) only) For global address with a purpose of PRIVATE_SERVICE_CONNECT and\naddressType of INTERNAL, only \"all-apis\" and \"vpc-sc\" are valid." type        = string
 }